-Today, the Human Resources is no longer confined in the back-office attending to piles after piles of paperwork.
-Thanks to the Internet and modern technology, HR was completely transformed into a tech-savvy department that takes advantage of cloud-based software to hire, manage time-offs and conduct onboarding and offboarding activities.
+Today, Human Resources is no longer confined in the back-office attending to piles after piles of paperwork.
+Thanks to the Internet and modern technology, HR has completely transformed into a tech-savvy department that takes advantage of cloud-based software to hire, manage time-off, conduct onboarding and offboarding activities, and so much more.

 The human resources department is usually a place of frenzied activity.
 Thanks to the benefits of cloud HR software, HR professionals now have the tools to reduce and simplify administrative tasks like payroll and record keeping.
 They can then focus on issues that can make or break a company in this era of fierce competition — employee engagement.

 A Look Into 90s HR

 In the 90s, when a manager at one of Hannaford Brothers Co.’s grocery stores wanted to check his 401(k), he needed to dial into a voice-activated telephone system.

 Interactive phone systems are at the heart of the 90s HR era.
 For the 15,000 workers of The Scarborough in Maine, the 16-line touch-tone system they used to check on their medical certificates was, at that time, state-of-the-art.
 HR processes were run on big mainframes hidden in an air-conditioned basement somewhere under the office, while employee training and onboarding were presented on laserdiscs.

 From today’s perspective, HR in the 90s may look very old school, but it was a necessary step towards where we are today.
 The pain around HR resources becoming a bottleneck gave employees a window into what “self-service” could look like.
 Within the span of a few years, HR professionals remember innovations like this: